The MAI: A Resurrected Ghost of Globalization?

 Conclusion:

-The ghost of the MAI may linger, but its future remains uncertain.
-Whether it’s a revived agreement with a new face or a relic of a bygone era, the focus should be on creating a framework for international investment that promotes inclusive growth, respects national sovereignty, and safeguards our planet for future generations.
+The ghost of the MAI may survive and haunted us for a long time; whether it is an avatar with a new face or a relic of a bygone era, let’s decide on an international investment framework which brings growth inclusively and pays respect to national sovereignty, saving our planet for the future generations.

 Multilateral Agreement on Investment (MAI): Frequently Asked Questions